airshipit/docs/doc/source/develop/code-conventions.rst

    code language (e.g. Python for armada and Go for airshipctl) as listed in the Linting and Formatting Standards.

-For projects that are Python based, the makefile targets typically reference tox commands, and those projects will include a tox.ini defining the tox targets.
+For projects that are Python based, the Makefile targets typically reference tox commands, and those projects will include a tox.ini defining the tox targets.
 Note that tox.ini files will reside inside the source directories for modules within the project, but a top-level tox.ini may exist at the root of